vandavey/RevShell/README.md

 ## Warning

-This product is still in heavy development and is not yet ready for use as an application.
+This application is still in heavy development and is not yet ready for use as an application.

 ## Disclaimer

-This tool is designed to be used as a remote shell utility similar to netcat, and should be used for legal purposes only.
+This tool is designed to be used as a remote shell and should be used for legal purposes only.
 I am not responsible for anything you do with this tool, or for any damage that you cause as a result of its misuse.